Losses/rune/README.md

 ## Motivation

-Rune is a UX experiment inspired by the question: What if Zune had continued to evolve?
-Using a modern tech stack, Rune captures the essence of Zune, drawing from the design highlights of various Windows products since the Windows XP era, including Windows Mobile and Windows Media Center.
+Rune is a UX experiment inspired by the question: What if Zune[^1] had continued to evolve?
+Using a modern tech stack, Rune captures the essence of Zune, drawing from the design highlights of various Windows products since the Windows XP era, including Windows Mobile[^1] and Windows Media Center[^1].

 The motivation behind Rune is to provide a modernized audio listening and management experience.
 With the rise of streaming services, localized music players have become less common, and many well-known media players have stagnated.
 Rune aims to offer a clean, consistent, and efficient audio playback experience.